o3de/o3de.org/content/docs/learning-guide/tutorials/assets/_index.md

 description: Learn to process meshes, textures, characters, animation, and PhysX assets for Open 3D Engine (O3DE).
 ---

-The meshes, textures, and animations that you create for your projects are known as *source assets*. **Asset Pipeline** processes source assets as runtime-optimized *product assets* that you can use in your **Open 3D Engine (O3DE)** projects.
+The meshes, textures, and animations that you create for your projects are known as *source assets*. **Asset Pipeline** processes source assets to generate runtime-optimized *product assets* that you can use in your **Open 3D Engine (O3DE)** projects.
 The tutorials in this section cover all the basics of using the **Scene Settings** tool to customize how Asset Processor generates product assets.

 | Topic | Description |
 | - | - |